bcgov/design-system/components/header/README.md

 2. When in mobile view the header title drops below the vertical logo

 ## Accessibility
-This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
-This component successfully includes the following accessibility features:
+This header has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/).
+This component includes the following accessibility features:

 ### Screenreaders